Orizian-Labs/ArtiFact-Tag-Schema/ArtiFact-Tag.md

 ### Paraphrasing/Rephrasing
 AI models were used to assist in rephrasing or paraphrasing certain sections of the article while maintaining the original meaning.

+### Bias Mitigation
+AI models were employed to help identify and mitigate biases in the article's content, ensuring a more objective and balanced representation of information.

 ### Source Synthesis